rurban/Perfect-Hash/README.md

     - \-minimal

-        Selects the best available method for a minimal hash, given the dictionary size, the options, and if the compiled methods are available.
+        Selects the best available method for a minimal hash, given the dictionary size, the options, and if the compiled algos are available.

     - \-for-c
     - \-for-sharedlib